milewdev/tchart/README.md

 - **master** contains the application code.
 - **gh-pages** contains the user documentation.
 It is hosted on [GitHub pages](http://pages.github.com).

-Releases are tagged and are of the form 0.0.1.pre, 0.0.1, etc.
+Releases from 1.0.0 have their own branches.
+Older releases 0.0.1.pre, 0.0.1, and 1.0.0 are tagged.